by Renee CollieJanuary 18, 2019

 Review their Followers

 Ask for their social analytics provided by the platforms you are using them on.
-On instagram they can take a screenshot and send it to you of the breakdown of their followers, etc. Use this to confirm they are a match for groups, ages, locations, etc. If your offer is local, then your influencers need to have a following mainly in your area!
+On instagram they can take a screenshot and send you the breakdown of their followers, etc. Use this to confirm they are a match for groups, ages, locations, etc. If your offer is local, then your influencers need to have a following mainly in your area!

-The source tracking links in DirecMail.io allow our companies to provide influencers with a unique link that is tracking clicks and conversions and even provide a list of WHO filled out a form or entered a promotion.
+The source tracking links in DirectMail.io allow our companies to provide influencers with a unique link that is tracking clicks and conversions and even provide a list of WHO filled out a form or entered a promotion.
 You can define success by engagement, conversion, or lead data.
 Define it early and let them work their influence magic.

 Consistency is key

-Don't forget the micro influencers.
+Don't forget the micro-influencers.

-Micro-influencers may not boast 10's of thousands of followers but that doesn't mean they don't have YOUR target audience.
+Micro-influencers may not boast 10's of thousands of followers, but that doesn't mean they don't have YOUR target audience.
 They are working hard to grow their brand and often willing to take jobs more easily and readily.
 If they fit your target, don't count them out.
 Micro today doesn't mean they won't grow far beyond that later and being a brand who has supported them a long the ways goes quite far in the social media world.

 Convert Followers and GET TO WORK.

 Their influencer may have led them to you, but it's your job to keep them.
 Will some of them be promotional junkies?
 Maybe.
 But any good deal lover can become a brand lover.
-Be sure your social media strategy is consistent and reflective of the influencers you are using otherwise you'll lose followers because they couldn't find their connection to you that makes it worth staying.
+Be sure your social media strategy is consistent and reflective of the influencers you are using, otherwise you'll lose followers because they couldn't find their connection to you that makes it worth staying.

-If you're new to influencer marketing, we'd love to chat with you how it can become a seamless part of your strategy this year.
+If you're new to influencer marketing, we'd love to chat with you about how it can become a seamless part of your strategy this year.